“Now’s The Time” – Pryde + Johnson Announces Condo Clearance Sale in Ballard and Greenlake

 Filed under Eleven Eleven Pike, Featured, Olson Sundberg Kundig Allen Architects

-Eleven Eleven Pike is also taking part in the ‘bulk sales’ approach in efforts to sell a third (nine) of their vintage designed homes in one of Capitol Hill’s most trendy areas.
+Eleven Eleven East Pike is also taking part in the “bulk sales” approach in efforts to sell one-third (nine) of their vintage designed homes in one of Capitol Hill’s most trendy areas.
 Auctions don’t typically do as well if it’s not one of the first to take place, so the bulk buy strategy seems to be getting some momentum when it comes to reducing prices and attracting new buyers.

 With the first release of homes being released at prices between $255k and $379k, price reductions are down 20 to 25 percent from their original list price.

-As with the bulk buy option that has been set-up for Decatur, buyers can get in for a refundable deposit of only $500 until the end of the month, and they must be scheduled to close by November 30th.
+As with the bulk buy option that was set up for Decatur, buyers can get in for a refundable deposit of only $500 until the end of the month, and they must be scheduled to close by November 30th.

 Developer William Justen is also reported in a DJC article expressing some concern for needing to take this approach since the address is somewhat of a boutique project designed by an acclaimed architecture firm.

-The project is certainly unique with it’s red exterior, custom designed puzzle walls, along with Cupcake Royale occupying it’s retail space.
-The street the condominium project is located on itself is filled with eclectic shops like the Ferrari/Maserati/Alfa Romeo store, a couple of different record stores, tons of pubs, and just as many small dinners.
+The project is certainly unique with its red exterior, custom-designed puzzle walls, along with Cupcake Royale occupying its retail space.
+The project is located on a section of East Pike Street filled with eclectic shops like the Ferrari/Maserati/Alfa Romeo store, a couple of different record stores, tons of pubs, and just as many small diners.

-Other projects designed by Olson Sundberg Kundig Allen Architects include 98 Union, Hillclimb Court, Pike and Virginia Building and the redesign of Merrill Place–all very desireable and unique boutique addresses.
+Other projects designed by Olson Sundberg Kundig Allen Architects include 98 Union, Hillclimb Court, Pike and Virginia Building and the redesign of Merrill Place–all very desirable properties with unique boutique addresses.

 Psychic Readings This Weekend at ArtHaus Condos